williamhobbs/solar-fleet-forecast-probability-tool/README.md

 [5] Tianqi Chen and Carlos Guestrin.
 "XGBoost: A Scalable Tree Boosting System."Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, ACM, 2016. http://doi.acm.org/10.1145/2939672.2939785 (https://github.com/dmlc/xgboost/)

 [6] Reid A. Johnson. "quantile-forest: A Python Package for Quantile Regression Forests."
 Journal of Open Source Software, 2024, https://doi.org/10.21105/joss.05976.

+[7] C. W. Hansen, W. F. Holmgren, A. Tuohy, J. Sharp, A. T. Lorenzo,
+L. J. Boeman, and A. Golnas, “The solar forecast arbiter: An open source evaluation framework for solar forecasting,” in 2019 IEEE 46th Photovoltaic Specialists Conference (PVSC), 2019, pp. 2452–2457.
+[Online].
+Available: https://doi.org/10.1109/PVSC40753.2019.8980713 (see also: https://github.com/SolarArbiter/solarforecastarbiter-core)

+### Acknowledgements
+Thanks to Will Holmgren at DNV for troubleshooting and other assistance with setting up a version of the Solar Forecast Arbiter reference forecasts, which inspired portions of this work.
+Thanks to David Larson and Dan Kirk-Davidoff at EPRI for inspiration and feedback related to tools and datasets to use in this work.
+A portion of this work used code generously provided by Brian Blaylock's Herbie python package (\url{https://doi.org/10.5281/zenodo.4567540}) -- thanks to Brian for publishing and maintaining that package, and for responding to requests that helped make this work possible.